standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Extensions Server Redirection (Optional)

 We use internal service discovery endpoints in our Virtual Private Cloud.
-In order for the requests to not go out via the internet we reroute the traffic go through internal network only.
+In order for the requests to not go out via the internet we reroute the traffic to go through internal network only.

 - `INTERNAL_DNS_REROUTE_ENABLED`: if you'd like to redirect posting notes to extensions server to a different url you can enable this option.
 - `EXTENSIONS_SERVER_URL`: the url of the extensions server to which the notes will be redirected.